jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We call car crashes accidents, but they rarely are.
 Someone ran the red light and will probably lie about it.
 Police will arrive, ear both stories, and declare 50/50, and you'll yell at your insurance adjuster for being bound to that fault determination.

+Your situation has happened before.

+- The problems you have, are not problems of evolutiion, but problems of identities.
+- Technology to us is like bees and flowers.
+Except the flower is changinig under our feet, using our hands, but we don't realiize that one day, we won't know how to use the flower to get the pollen we need.....
+- Tech identity lets us emulate every other species, and intake the signals, smells, colors, relevent to us (like a bee ignoring all the colors without pollen per its eyesight), and we can concentrate on our place in the ecosystem, and enjoy the resultiing peace of mind because "animals are born free, and eveywhere seem to be enjoying themselves."

+---

+Marcus Aurelius, Commodus

+Distance from the frontline removes the learnings of the environment and thus pisses off evolution....this story has so many adaptions in the human history.

+King Charles

+### Socratic Pencil